xlumzee/amulyax.github.io/index.md

 ---
+---
 layout: default
-title: Amulya Saxena
+title: Home
 ---

 # Hey, I’m Amulya 👋

-I’m a Data Scientist focused on **agentic AI systems**, end to end pipelines, and ML workflows in production.
+I’m a Data Scientist focused on **agentic AI systems**, end-to-end pipelines, and ML workflows in production.

 I work at the intersection of: